Everyday, it seems, we hear about hacking, doxxing, identity theft or some other invasion of our digital privacy.

 That way you protect your most important data in case you accidentally connect to an un-secure Wi-Fi network while traveling.

 Create temporary passwords for sites you plan to access while traveling.
-It is estimated that 60% of people use the same password, or a variation of one, for every account.
+It is estimated that 60% of people use the same password, or a variation of one, for multiple accounts.

 If you get hacked while traveling, having a temporary “throwaway” password for email or social media will help protect you if your home accounts were compromised.
 And you can always change it back when you return home.